Home Closed Back Headphone Reviews AKG K371 Review: Is The Harman Curve Worth It?

 AKG K371 Review

-I tried the K371 for gaming using my K702 cable, and I was shocked to find how good the Soundstage is.
+That said, I tried the K371 for gaming and was shocked to find how good the Soundstage is.

 It’s definitely not quite on the same level as a K702/K712, but the amount of “out of my head” moments I experienced was staggering considering it’s a closed-back headphone.